shevvss/LinkedIn-DOM-extractor/README.md

 This extension enables the extraction of the DOM structure from the LinkedIn website.
 It allows you to retrieve the HTML code of the current browser tab open on a LinkedIn page.

 ### Installation
-Download the repository contents or clone it: git clone <https://github.com/shevvss/LinkedIn-DOM-extractor.git>
+Download the repository contents or clone it
 Open Google Chrome and navigate to chrome://extensions/ Enable Developer mode
 Click on "Load unpacked" and select the folder containing the extension